 A wink is as good as a nod

-Has a Scottish historian drawn attention to the risible myth of Lord Nelson’s final words while lying on deck mortally wounded?
-His final words are apocryphal, “Kiss me, Hardy.”
-Oil paintings depicting his death are given a beatific treatment, part and parcel of a nation’s patriotic embellishment of great achievement in extremis.
+No Scottish historian draws attention to the risible myth of Lord Nelson’s final words, the apocryphal, “Kiss me, Hardy.”
+Oil paintings depicting his death are given a beatific treatment, part and parcel of a nation’s embellishment of great achievement in extremis.
+Of course, not much is said of how badly Nelson treated his wife while having that affair with Lady Hamilton.
+Some things should not be spoken of.

-Five of the ships under Nelson’s command were captained by Scots but it was an English victory, not a Scottish-British one.
-The flags that exhorted every man to do his duty did not spell out “for the United Kingdom,” or for Great Britain.
-The flags flew the legend “England expects.”
-To the English, Great Britain is always England.
-Visitors echo the unconscious misstep.
-The United Kingdom is “England,” Scotland a secondary country they might fit in for a visit if enough time.
+Five of the ships under Nelson’s command were captained by Scots but it’s depicted as an English victory, not a Scottish-British one.
+The flags that exhorted every man to do his duty did not spell out “for the United Kingdom,” or for Great Britain: “England expects.”

 England has a right to its heroes and to their elevation to mythical status but not at the cost of Scotland’s achievers.
 England is not entitled to demote Scotland.

-Note this: an Australian played Elizabeth I. Cate Blanchett played the killer of Mary Queen of Scots twice in films so devoid of historical accuracy and full of crappy dialogue as to reduce them to soap.
+An Australian played Elizabeth I twice – Cate Blanchett.
+The films are so devoid of historical accuracy and filled with crappy dialogue as to reduce them to soap.

 In fact, a previous Australian played Robin Hood to success many years earlier, Errol Flynn.
 In one scene he rides in a hurry passed 20th century pine aforestation.
-And in another all-American financed epic, Kevin Costner took on the role, the film mustering greater howlers than Braveheart managed.
-One glaring example was when he sat astride Hadrian’s Wall that, according to the film’s plotting, passes alongside the white cliffs of Dover.
+And in another all-American financed epic, Kevin Costner took on the role, the film mustering a great flub when he sits astride Hadrian’s Wall that, according to the film’s plotting, passes alongside the white cliffs of Dover.

 English movie history is littered with wild creative licence.
 That fine military epic, Zulu, chose to depict the regiment stationed at Rorke’s Drift as Welsh infantry, a rather neat way of concentrating attention on Welsh military culture.
 It is a spirited interpretation.
 In reality it was the Warwickshire regiment, a company with more English than Welsh.
 They did not sing “Men of Harlech.”
 They sang, “A Warwickshire Lad.”